adampridmore/MongoDbMiniCluster_5/README.md

 This lets you run a 5 node mongodb cluster on a window box.
 Each repliaset has a single data node.
 This is usefull for testing any cluster or shard tags.

+The scripts assume that mongo/mongod/mongos are in the current path.

 To install, run

 ```